010049nn/EZ_pair_graph/README.md

 ### --no-outliers

-When enabled, data points outside the boxplot whisker range (Q1 - 1.5×IQR to Q3 + 1.5×IQR) are excluded from visualization elements (l ines, bands, arrows).
+When enabled, data points outside the boxplot whisker range (Q1 - 1.5×IQR to Q3 + 1.5×IQR) are excluded from visualization elements (lines, bands, arrows).
 This helps focus on the main data distribution.

-Note: The sample counts (n=) displayed with `--show-numbers` still reflect the **total** number of ascending/descending samples, not t he filtered count.
+Note: The sample counts (n=) displayed with `--show-numbers` still reflect the **total** number of ascending/descending samples, not the filtered count.
 This allows you to see both the full group sizes and the filtered visualization.

 ### --log2